AdobeDocs/experience-manager-65.en/help/forms/using/oauth2-support-for-mail-service.md

    >[!NOTE]
    >
-   >If you want to change the Auth 2.0 authentication setting to basic authentication for a particular process in a workbench, you can set the **OAuth 2.0 Authentication** value as 'False' under **Use Global settings** in the **Connection Settings** tab.
+   >If desired, you can change the Auth 2.0 authentication setting to basic authentication for a particular process in a workbench.
+To do so, set the **OAuth 2.0 Authentication** value as 'False' under **Use Global settings** in the **Connection Settings** tab.

 ## To enable oAuth task notifications {#enable_oauth_task}